chhaylatte/Reactive/README.md

 A small Swift Package for using declarative style without using a functional reactive programming framework.

 ## What
-The generic object `Reactive` implements an observer system to notify listeners of initial and updated values.
-There is no stream of data, just single update propagation.  `Reactive` is also a property wrapper.
+The object `Reactive` object implements an observer system to notify listeners of initial and updated values.
+There is no stream of data, just single update propagation.  `Reactive` can also be used as a property wrapper.

 ## Why
 Reactive style can help keep code maintainable by reducing the amount of code and complexity.
 Team or project constraints may not allow the use of a reactive framework such as `Combine` or `RxSwift`, so `Reactive` can be an alternative.  `Reactive` works with Swift 5.1, and takes very little time to learn.  `Reactive` does not need any extra coding overhead of unsubscribing, retaining, or releasing any objects.  `Reactive` is smart enough to discard handlers if the associated listener is deallocated.